 ▲ QR1 Polona Hercog -88- (SLO) def [WC] Julia Elbaba -526- (USA) | 61 63

 ✔ Sam Stosur -73- (AUS) def Tereza Mrdeza -202- (CRO) 63 64

 Sam Stosur was a Doha Finalist in 2012.
-At top-5 player at the time and reigning US Open Champion, she knocked off World #7 Marion Bartoli in the Semifinals, then fell to World #1 Victoria Azarenka in the championship match.
+A top-5 player at the time, and reigning US Open Champion, she knocked off World #7 Marion Bartoli in the Semifinals, then fell to World #1 Victoria Azarenka in the championship match.

 Last month, Stosur captured her 3rd Doubles Major at the Australian Open.
-Factor in Singles, Doubles and Mixed – and she’s a 7-time Grand Slam Champion in 13 career Finals.
+Factor in Singles, Doubles and Mixed – she is a 7-time Grand Slam Champion in 13 career Major Finals.
 That’s a serious resume.
-Her unmatched work-ethic has bred longevity through durability, but Father Time is Father Time…
+Her unmatched work-ethic has bred longevity through durability, but Father Time is Father Time.

 After finishing four straight seasons in the top-10, since 2014 Sam’s year-end ranking has been fading.
 She comes into this year’s Qatar Total Open as the World #73, and for the first time in Doha, she’s had to qualify.
 With only one Singles victory since week-1 – a 1st-Round win over Dominika Cibulkova -26- (SVK) in Sydney – back-to-back qualifying wins has to feel like a step in the right direction.

 ▲ QR1 Sam Stosur -73- (AUS) def Shilin Xu -210- (CHN) | 62 62